 With 50 satellites now in orbit after the fifth launch, the Iridium NEXT constellation will be over seventy percent complete, upon system test validation.

 Successful deployment and validation testing of the sixth launch of Iridium NEXT satellites will bring the new constellation to the cusp of completion.
-Over 85 percent of the constellation being launched via SpaceX Falcon 9 rockets will have been deployed.
+100% percent of the constellation being launched via SpaceX Falcon 9 rockets will have been deployed.

+Final launch to complete the Iridium NEXT constellation!
 Ten Iridium NEXT satellites are launched via SpaceX Falcon 9 rocket and are in orbit accounting for seventy total satellites and four on-orbit spares.
-Upon successful final testing of the seventh batch deployed, the Iridium NEXT constellation will be 100 percent operational and Aireon space-based ADS-B will be providing 100 percent real-time global aircraft surveillance.
+Upon successful final testing of the final batch deployed, the Iridium NEXT constellation will be 100 percent operational and Aireon space-based ADS-B will be providing 100 percent real-time global aircraft surveillance.